-Underage Drinking on Texas Campuses
+Is Underage Drinking Common on Texas Campuses?

+Underage drinking in college is a serious problem nationwide as well as in Texas.
 Around 12 percent of underage respondents to the survey reported obtaining alcohol with a fake ID, and 22 percent noted that they were able to drink in bars or purchase alcohol in stores where they weren’t carded.
 Students reported that restaurants are the easiest place for underage students to get served, followed by gas stations, off-campus bars, and grocery stores.
 Seventy-four percent of respondents to the survey reported obtaining alcohol from a friend who was over 21.

+Substance abuse in college students is common on Texas campuses as well.
 Drug abuse abounds on campuses as well.
 Around 25 percent of students who have a history of using illegal drugs reported using more drugs now than they did upon entering college, compared to 20 percent in the 2013 survey, and 50 percent reported that their drug use decreased or stopped since entering college, compared to 61 percent in 2013.
 Marijuana and prescription opiate and stimulant drugs are the most commonly used illegal substances among Texas college students.